f5devcentral/f5-big-iq/README.md

 | AS3-F5-UDP-lb-template-big-iq-default | For load balancing a UDP-based application.
 | AS3-F5-HTTP-url-routing-lb-template-big-iq-default | For load balancing an HTTP application with url routing.
 | AS3-F5-DNS-FQDN-A-type-template-big-iq-default | For global load balancing distribution of DNS name resolution requests A type.
+| AS3-F5-DCD-lb-ASM-request-logging-events-template-big-iq-default | For ASM request logging events load balancing to BIG-IQ DCDs.

 There are two methods you can use to download these templates and import then into your BIG-IQ so that you can use them.